petelomax/Phix/readme.txt

 15/08/2015  Got the parlour trick ("p p p p p p p p -cp") all working again.
 19/08/2015  Removed find_from() and match_from(), as they were messing up the
             listing files.
 From now on use find() and match() instead.
+09/09/2015  Finished adding bigatom, including documentation to dist.
+In an
+            amusing twist, I carefully shifted loads of mid-routine variable declarations to the tops of the routines, because I knew there was something amiss with them, before at the very very very last hurdle running slap into that 18-month old niggle, and fixing it:
+09/09/2015  BUGFIX: scoped variable declarations at the toplevel were always
+            being created as tvars, with rather drastic consequences!
+It now invokes TopDecls() instead of Locals() from Block() when returnvar is -1.
+However, TopDecls()/Assignment()/MultipleAssignment() have
+            absolutely no emitON=0 handling and crash in that case.
+For now, I have added a limp "sorry, not (yet) supported" error message, to pmain.e/Block().

 Version 0.6.6
 =============